CHAPTER 6. TRIPPING MY WAY TO ONE UNFORGETTABLE PARTY

 But let me start with the weirdest experience I ever had: getting stopped dead just fifteen minutes into a keynote lecture in Tel Aviv.

 Having been asked to give the lecture at a conference to be held at University of Tel Aviv in March of 1997, I decided to take Nancy along, especially since neither of us had ever been to the Middle East, and to combine Israel with a trip to Egypt.
-Because Egypt would then admit no one whose passport had been stamped in Israel, our would-be round trip from the U.S, to Israel for the conference had to be first of all a passport-free pass through the Ben Gurion Airport en route to Cairo.
+Because Egypt would then admit no one whose passport had been stamped in Israel, our would-be round trip from the U.S., to Israel for the conference had to be first of all a passport-free pass through the Ben Gurion Airport en route to Cairo.
 We spent a lovely week cruising up the Nile from Luxor and the Valley of Kings to the Aswan Dam and then back down to Karnak and Dendara, with a flight over the dam to see the Great Temple of Abu Simbel, whose entrance is flanked by four colossal statues of the seated Pharoah Ramses II:

 A stone temple with statues in front of it.